aaronbieber/singleservingphoto/_posts/2007-05-22-mystic-aquarium-and-institute-for-exploration.markdown

 - settings
 comments: []
 ---
-The "Mystic Aquarium and Institute for Exploration":http://www.mysticaquarium.org/ (or MAIFE, as they abbreviate it) is located smack in the center of Mystic, Connecticut, and the area they call "Old Mystick Village":http://www.oldmysticvillage.com/ (that's not a typo...).
+The [Mystic Aquarium and Institute for Exploration](http://www.mysticaquarium.org/) (or MAIFE, as they abbreviate it) is located smack in the center of Mystic, Connecticut, and the area they call [Old Mystick Village](http://www.oldmysticvillage.com/) (that's not a typo...).
 The whole Mystic area is one of the hottest tourist spots in Connecticut (it wouldn't be a reach to say it's the _only_ tourist spot in Connecticut), and the Mystic Aquarium and nearby Mystic Seaport are